Extending meromorphic connections to coadmissible D-cap-modules: General setup

-is an isomorphism, where $\mathcal{M}(Y_i)$ is equipped with the canonical $\wideparen{\mathcal{D}}(Y_i)$-topology. \end{enumerate} \end{definition} Returning to the set-up of subsection 2.1, we can now use completed tensor products to describe sections of $\wideparen{\mathcal{D}}$ and of coadmissible $\wideparen{\mathcal{D}}$-modules explicitly. \begin{proposition} Let $Y=\Sp B$ be an affinoid subdomain of $X$. \begin{enumerate}[(i)] \item There is a natural isomorphism
+is an isomorphism for each affinoid subdomain $Z\subset Y_i$, where $\mathcal{M}(Y_i)$ is equipped with the canonical $\wideparen{\mathcal{D}}(Y_i)$-topology. \end{enumerate} \end{definition} Returning to the set-up of subsection 2.1, we can now use completed tensor products to describe sections of $\wideparen{\mathcal{D}}$ and of coadmissible $\wideparen{\mathcal{D}}$-modules explicitly. \begin{proposition} Let $Y=\Sp B$ be an affinoid subdomain of $X$. \begin{enumerate}[(i)] \item There is a natural isomorphism

 of locally convex $B$-modules. \item There is a natural isomorphism